-Elaine and Jonah and their children come to spend New Year with her sister Chloe and husband Robbie and their young family at their isolated country home.
+Elaine and Jonah and their teenage daughter and young son and daughter, come to spend New Year with her sister Chloe and husband Robbie and their two young children at their isolated country home.
 One by one the children, after apparently being sick, become increasingly malevolent.Written by

 don @ minifie-1

 Was nominated for the 2009 Fright Meter Award for Best Horror Movie.
 See more »

 While Casey keeps smashing at the locked door and apparently partly breaking through it, it seems her actions also opened up the lock magically.
 Also Elaine should be still sitting in front of it, however Casey is able to open it the outside way without any obstacle in the way.
 See more »

 One and a Same

 Written by S. Reid / S. Alexander / C. Roberts / D. Warwick